Llamas

 Stonecrest’s Murphy, Murph, placed 3rd in Heavy Wool Yearling Male at Llamapalooza Llama show in Austin Minnesota in 2021!
 He also placed 3rd in his class at March Llama Madness in Cloverdale Indiana in March 2022.
 Murph is shy of visitors but a sweet boy.
 He loves his treats and can usually be won over with them.
 His first cria was born at BFF in 2023 Black Frog Farm Murphy’s Winston.

 Black Frog Farm Murphy’s Winston was born at BFF in August of 2023.
 He is a gorgeous tan color with silver laced throughout.
 Winston placed Reserve Champion Heavy Fleece Male at the 2024 Llamapalooza show in Minnesota.
+Winston also placed first and second in his Non Breeder Class and Reserve Grand Champion at Llamapalooza in Austin MN in 2025.
 Winston is also training as a public relations animal, as well as obstacle training.
 Winston is most likely to be seen at off farm events.

 RESCUE Ripple came to us through The Southeast Llama rescue in 2023.
 He was living a short distance from our farm and the rescue was looking for a foster.
 We volunteered to foster him and ended up adopting him!
 He is an older gelded llama, with quite the character.
 His elderly owner could no longer handle him and he came to us full of burrs and matted fiber.
 He has a very friendly personality and will give kisses to visitors.
 Ripple is considered a paint in color and he will live out his years at BFF.